Qlassik-Mason/PropertyConnect-Backend/README.md

-Property  is  a real estate platform built/designed to  connect property owners, agents, and potential homebuyers/renters.
+Property  is  a real estate platform built/designed using React, Javascript,Prisma API, Nodejs.
+This project was developed to  connect property owners, agents, and potential homebuyers/renters.
 The core functionality of this platform is for property owners and agents to list their properties and for interested buyers to make enquiries or buy available properties.